PRIVACY POLICY

 Note: Australian Privacy Principle 8 sets out requirements for the disclosure of personal

-• (i) if the information is sensitive information—directly related to the primary
+purpose; or - (ii) if the information is not sensitive information—related to the primary purpose; or

-• (ii) if the information is not sensitive information—related to the primary purpose; or
+- (i) if the information is sensitive information—directly related to the primary

 reasonably necessary for one or more enforcement related activities conducted by, or